-Understanding how long your baby or child should be sleeping can help you identify if there are any problems.
-It’s important to know that every baby is different, so there can be some variation in the number of hours each baby sleeps.
+Despite these guidelines, it is important to remember that every child is different, so there can be some variation in the number of hours they sleep.

 Powered by Bundoo®